-So the morons around Christine conjure in her enough callousness to turn down an old lady who’s applying for a loan.
+So the jerks around Christine conjure in her enough callousness to turn down an old lady who’s applying for a loan.
 The lady also has some fun stealing candy, leaving dentures on desks, casting death curses on people just doing their jobs and generally being just a different kind of asshole.
 It’s okay: she gets stapled in the forehead a couple times when she tries to hijack Lohman’s Ford Escort.

 The Raimis wanted laughs as much as screams, and the screenplay shows it.
 Drag Me to Hell rides on the tracks that movies like Sam’s own Evil Dead laid.
 Stuart Gordon’s Re-animator (1985) and Wes Craven’s Scream (1996) kept the engine running for a couple decades, with now-streaming winners following close behind, like You’re Next (2011), the Chris Hemsworth vehicle The Cabin in the Woods (2012), Tragedy Girls (2017) starring a pretty brilliant Brianna Hildebrand (Deadpool, Deadpool 2) and the wry, Adam Scott flick Little Evil (2017), which reads like a cross between an Apatow and a Raimi.
 These self-aware supernatural and slasher romps dial in different levels of horror and comedy, each, with Little Evil and Drag coming the closest to outright parody.

-Drag Me to Hell’s dials are, more or less, even — and the commercial break spots on Peacock add an added layer of humor, what I swear is some NBC intern’s idea of a practical joke.
+Drag Me to Hell’s dials are, more or less, even — and the commercial break spots on Peacock add another layer of humor, what I swear is some NBC intern’s idea of a practical joke.
 Some twenty-something is telling her friends in a Brooklyn apartment, “Look, look — I cut to that commercial.”

 The Raimis designed the hyperbole in Drag as humorous, but it will do a number on any weak stomachs watching.
 After approximately one Tarantino of blood squirts, Paymer asks at one point, “Did I get any in my mouth?”
 One of the dream sequences involves a veritable water stream of maggots.
 There are plenty of WTF moments that would send a crowded theater both crawling back into the seats and cracking up about the reactions they see in each other.